 The diet breakdown is 10% Carbs, 20% Protein, and 70% (yes 70%) fat.
 FAT IS KEY.
 Good fats, like avocado and olives and grass-fed butter.
 Fresh mozzarella is great too, like in the decadent Fried Zucchini Lasagne (recipe from Jenny Turknett, yes, Dr. Turknett’s wife) pictured below.

 Five months later–with a few tweaks to my carb intake–my migraines are pretty much non-existent.
 (BTW… my body seems happiest at 30-40 carbs per day, 15 was too low, 50 too high).
 Once everything kicked in, I dropped from 20-ish migraines a month, to maybe ONE.
 One!!
+And they are mild.
+Cured with salt water and a walk.
 How amazing is that???

 The First Three Months